 DataManager:LoadPlayerData(player)

-If no saved data exists, sets an initial value (InitValue) and saves it to the server
+If no saved value exists, the initial value (InitValue) is set and saved to the server.

 DataManager:SavePlayerData(player)

-Reads the player's Attribute value and saves it to the server using SetAsync
+Reads the player’s Attribute value and saves it to the server (SetAsync)

-Automatically saves when the player leaves the game using the PlayerRemoving event
+Automatically saves when the player exits the game through the PlayerRemoving event.

 Usage Example

-Using this approach, you can store and load global game data such as leaderboards, event progress, or server configurations.
+This approach allows you to save and retrieve game data across all areas, such as leaderboards, event progress, server settings, etc.

-If the player proceeds with gameplay before data loading is complete, errors may occur.
-Be sure to display a loading UI until the loading process finishes.
+If the player starts playing the game before the data is fully loaded, an error may occur.
+To prevent this, display a loading UI until the data has finished loading.

-Design the data to be as small and simple as possible.
+Design the data to be saved in a structure that is as compact and simple as possible.

-Excessive requests can lead to data saving failures, so avoid saving repeatedly within a short period.
+Excessive requests can lead to data save failures, so avoid making repeated saves within a short time frame.